Masterclass Catalog

 Dr. David Carter — Oklahoma Bankers Association Chair of Commercial Bank Management and Professor of Finance in the Spears School of Business at Oklahoma State University

 Finance for Managers II provides an overview of the skills and methods used in effective financial analysis and in the planning, budgeting, and control process.
 The material covered will provide a summary of the basic tools of financial analysis.
-The seminar addresses three central functions of financial management: capital bud - geting, working capital management and financial planning.
+The seminar addresses three central functions of financial management: capital budgeting, working capital management and financial planning.
 You will work through case studies and examples illustrating the central principles of financial management, thereby gaining a better understanding of your role in contributing to the overall value of the company.
 The two-day seminar is designed for a broad range of employee levels, including sales personnel and line managers.
 Company input is crucial in selecting topics, coverage, and meaningful examples.
-This seminar is sponsored by the Department of Finance and the Center for Executive and Professional Development in the Spears School of Business at Oklahoma State University.
+This seminar is sponsored by the Department of Finance and the Center for the Future of Work in the Spears School of Business at Oklahoma State University.
 Participants earn 1.2 continuing education units (CEUs) in this two-day seminar upon completion of the seminar.

 » KORN FERRY COMPETENCIES Balances stakeholders | Business insight | Financial acumen | Plans and aligns